Zihadx/Zihadx/README.md

 I am a **curious explorer** on a mission to master code and technology.
 My expertise lies in:
 - **Creative web solutions** focusing on delivering high-quality projects on time and under budget.
 - **Effective communication and collaboration** with clients and team members.
-- **Staying updated with industry trends** and providing innovative solutions that drive growth and success.
+- **Staying updated with industry trends** and providing innovative solutions that drive growth and company success.

 ---